jiyanggao/Video-Person-ReID/README.md

     }

 ### Introduction
 This repository contains PyTorch implementations of temporal modeling methods for video-based person reID.
 It is forked from [deep-person-reid](https://github.com/KaiyangZhou/deep-person-reid)..
 Based on that, I implement (1) video sampling strategy for training and testing, (2) temporal modeling methods including temporal pooling, temporal attention, RNN and 3D conv.
-The base loss function and basic training framework remain the same as [deep-person-reid](https://github.com/KaiyangZhou/deep-person-reid).
+The base loss function and basic training framework remain the same as [deep-person-reid](https://github.com/KaiyangZhou/deep-person-reid). **PyTorch 0.3.1 and Python 2.7** is used.

 ### Motivation
 Although previous work proposed many temporal modeling methods and did extensive experiments, but it's still hard for us to have an "apple-to-apple" comparison across these methods.
 As the image-level feature extractor and loss function are not the same, which have large impact on the final performance.
 Thus, we want to test the representative methods under an uniform framework.